Boyhood (2014 film): Year-end lists

+Legacy

 In a 2016 poll by BBC Culture, critics ranked Boyhood as the fifth greatest film since 2000.
 The film was also named the eighth "Best Film of the 21st Century So Far" in 2017 by The New York Times.
 In 2019, The Guardian ranked the film 3rd in its 100 best films of the 21st century list.
 In 2021, the film was ranked at No. 91 on Time Out magazine's list of The 100 best movies of all time.
+The February 2020 issue of New York Magazine lists Boyhood as among "The Best Movies That Lost Best Picture at the Oscars."
+In April 2023, The Hollywood Reporter put Boyhood at number 11 on "Hollywood Reporter Critics Pick the 50 Best Films of the 21st Century (So Far)."

+In 2025, filmmaker Pablo Larraín cited the film as one of his favorite films, saying: "This movie is very important to me.
+It lives in my heart, I admire everyone who did this film.
+It really, really hit me.
+When I grow up, I would like to make a movie as good as this one."
+In June 2025, the film ranked number 23 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 75 on the "Readers' Choice" edition of the list.
+In July 2025, it ranked number 10 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Home media

 Linklater told Hypable in July 2014 that he was planning a DVD/Blu-ray release through The Criterion Collection:

 On August 21, Variety reported that Paramount Home Media Distribution had acquired the U.S. home entertainment rights for DVD, Blu-ray and digital distribution.
 IFC Films will retain VOD and EST sales as part of the deal.
 The film became available on Digital HD on December 9, 2014, and was released on Blu-ray and DVD on January 6, 2015.
 The Criterion Collection released a special edition of the film on Blu-ray and DVD on October 18, 2016.